-- Implementations should support returning ETag properties for each resource. - Implementations should support returning ETag headers for each response that represents a single resource. - Implementations shall support returning ETag headers for GET requests of ManagerAccount resources
+- Implementations should support returning ETag properties for each resource. - Implementations should support returning ETag headers for each response that represents a single resource. - Implementations shall support returning ETag headers for GET requests of ManagerAccount resources.

 The ETag is generated and provided as part of the resource payload because the service is in the best position to know if the new version of the object is different enough to be considered substantial.
 There are two types of ETags: weak and strong.
+If an ETag is supported for a given resource, it shall use the strong ETag format as specified in RFC7232.